joakimsigvald/XspecT/README.md

 }
 ```

-To write a test with the XspecT framework, such as the one above, you first need to subclass `Spec`.
+To write a test with XspecT, such as the one above, you start by subclassing `Spec`.
+Each test is expressed as a specification and executed as a pipeline with three phases:
-A test execution contains three different phases: *arrange*, *act* and *assert*.
+*arrange*, *act*, and *assert*.

-We will begin with the first stage:
+We will begin with the first stage: arranging the test pipeline.

 ### Arrange

+The *arrange* stage defines the setup of the test pipeline.
+In XspecT, this is done by calling methods on `Spec`, either directly or fluently chained together.

+The following methods are used to arrange a test:

+* `Given`  — defines test setup and input data
+* `After`  — setup that runs *before* the action
+* `Before` — teardown or verification that runs *after* the action

+The names `After` and `Before` reflect when they are executed relative to the `When` stage:
+`When` is executed **after** `After` and **before** `Before`.

+This means that setup and teardown behavior follows a fixed semantic order,
-There are a number of different methods in `Spec` that can be called to arrange the test pipeline.
+independent of how the corresponding methods are arranged in the test code.
-These are:
-* `Given` (for arrangement)
-* `After` (for setup)
-* `Before` (for teardown)

-The motivation behind the naming of `After` and before `Before` is that `When` is executed before `Before` and after `After`.
-These methods can be called directly on the base class, or chained on each other (most tests can be expressed as one-liners).

-In addition there are a number of methods to refer to test-data that can either be provided explicitly or auto-generated (with or without constraints).
-Up to 5 different values can be provided of any given type, as well as collections of up to five elements of any type.
-The methods for referring to/creating test data are named `A`, `An`, `The`, `AFirst`, `TheFirst`, `ASecond`, `TheSecond` and so on for single values
-and `Some`, `Many`, `Zero`, `One`, `Two`, `Three`, `Four` and `Five` for collections.
-Calling any of these methods multiple times yield the same value every time within the same test.
-`A`, `An`, `The`, `AFirst` and `TheFirst` are synonyms,yielding the first auto-generated value of the given type.
-`Any` or `Another` give a new value that cannot be referenced again.
+XspecT also provides mechanisms for referring to test data in a stable way,
+so the same values can be consistently reused across arrangement,
+execution, and assertion.

 ### Act

-The *act* stage is specified by calling `When` with the lambda that will be executed.
+The *act* stage specifies the behavior under test by calling `When` with a lambda expression.
-The lambda takes the subject-under-test as argument and should call the method-under-test.
+The lambda takes the subject under test as argument and should call the method under test.

-The subject-under-test will be automatically generated based on the arrangement (unless static or explicitly provided).
+The subject under test is automatically created based on the arrangement,
+unless it is static or explicitly provided.

-It doesn't matter in which order `Given`, `Before`, `After` or `When` is called, and they may be chained in any order.
+As with arrangement, the order in which `Given`, `After`, `Before`, and `When`
+are written does not matter; they may be chained in any order.

+Each specification defines exactly one action under test and therefore contains a single `When` stage.

 ### Assert

+XspecT includes a fluent assertion library, `XspecT.Assert`, conceptually similar to FluentAssertions,
+but with a more compact syntax based on the verbs `Is`, `Has`, and `Does`.

-Finally to specify the *assert* stage, call `Then` or `Result`, followed by any assertions you want to make.
+The *assert* stage is specified by calling `Then` or `Result`, followed by one or more assertions.
-It is not until one of these two methods are called that the test-pipeline is executed and the test result provided.
+It is only when one of these methods is called that the test pipeline is executed and the result evaluated.

-This allows the XspecT framework to arrange the test-pipeline in the natural order, regardless of in what order those arrangements were supplied in the implementation of the test.
+Because execution is deferred until the assert stage, XspecT can execute the test pipeline
+in its proper order, regardless of how the individual steps were written.
+In most cases, this means that
-This means that in most cases you don't have to worry about the order in which the steps of the test is specified (as long as assert comes after arrange and act).
+you do not have to worry about the order in which arrangement and action steps are specified.
-In more complex tests, different arrangements may depend on each other, which makes the order in which they are supplied significant, but it is recommended to keep unit tests as simple, targeted and readable as possible.

-Should a test fail, this can be due to either invalid setup or that the test condition (assertion) is not satisfied.
+If a test fails, this is either due to an invalid test setup or because an assertion was not satisfied.
-In the first case a `SetupFailed` exception is thrown detailing the error in the setup (this could be for instance if `Given` is called after `Then`, or `When` is called multiple times)
-In the second case, you are in the *red* zone of the red-green-refactor cycle and need to either fix the test or the implementation under test.
-To help with this, the built in assertion framework supply not only the details of the error, but also a complete description of the test (the *specification*, which is auto-generated from the test implementation),
-so that you can more easily se what behavior the test actually expects, than from reading the test implementation alone.

-Apart from verifying the result (return value) of the method, you can also verify that it throws the expected exceotion with `Then().Throws`.

-After this introduction, we should be ready to look at more examples.
+In the latter case, XspecT provides detailed assertion failures together with an automatically
+generated description of the specification, making it easier to understand the intended behavior.

+In addition to verifying return values, exceptions can also be asserted using `Then().Throws`.

 ## Test a static method with [Theory]